tropicalwave/autojenkins/README.md

 ### Developing Keycloak themes

+This project uses a customized Keycloak registration form.
 The interactive development of Keycloak themes needs disabling Keycloak's themes cache.
 Attach to the Keycloak container and execute the following commands to disable it:

 ```bash
 /opt/jboss/keycloak/bin/jboss-cli.sh